petergrace1618/buying-history/README.md

 Not exactly reader-friendly.

-So in 2008 while I was going to PCC for Computer Science I decided to convert my precious gobbledygook into XML.
-I did it in Java because I was taking a Java course at the time.
+I knew I needed a standard file format, so in 2008 while I was going to PCC for Computer Science I wrote a one-off Java program to convert my precious gobbledygook into XML.
 I even wrote it in pseudocode first in proper academic fashion.
 Unfortunately I have neither the Java nor the pseudocode anymore, but my program worked beautifully.

 ```xml
 <buyinghistory>